• About

 How To Buy a Great Motorhome With a Tight Budget

-The price tag on a recreational vehicle (RV) is now 40% more than the previous year due to parts shortages, as outlined by a recent industry overview.
+The price tag for a recreational vehicle (RV) is now 40% higher than it was the previous year, due to parts shortages, as outlined in a recent industry overview.
 If you're in the market for one, you might be paying over $12,000 more for a fifth-wheel trailer or $50,000 or more for a Class A motorhome than last year.
 (1)

 Motorhome